White young man in plaid at desk writing notes in notebook

 How to outline and take down your notes

 Now that we’ve discussed the general organization of your notes, it’s time to discuss what needs to be included in the notes themselves.
-The following is a general format and sections you can use for sets of notes in each class, and although it’s based on my college classes, it can be applied to high school courses as well.
+The following is a general format and sections you can use for sets of notes in each class, and although it’s based on my college classes, this note-taking strategy can be applied to high school courses as well.
 First, pick a few pencil and highlighter colors ahead of time and make a color code early on that you can continue to use; for example, use yellow for keywords, pink for sources, green for things to remember, and red for things you find confusing.
 Be sure to stick to the system you choose so you don’t confuse yourself—otherwise, it will hinder more than help you.

 Headers

-Dates should be included at the top of each page of your notes as well as in the table of contents, as should the unit and a relevant title.
+Dates should be included at the top of each page of your class notes as well as in the table of contents, as should the unit and a relevant title.
 The professor or teacher’s name and class number might help you remember and keep you even more organized, but that’s not as necessary.
 Here are some examples of good headers with important information:

 • Nov.
 1, 2021 - Composition 1120: Unit 4 introduction